punctum-im/protocol-old/PROTOCOL.md

 Stashes are sent to the remote server's inbox.

-> :warning: Don't send IDs to the remote server that aren't supposed to go it!
+> :warning: Don't send IDs to the remote server that aren't supposed to go to it!
 It's a waste of bandwidth and a potential security threat, as bad actors may attempt to intercept information that way.

 ### Requesting resources from another instance